Business & Government

 If you have the desire to study we will help you find a course that suits your qualifications and ambitions, and support you through the learning process.

 As a rule, VET courses do not require a Tertiary Entrance Rank for admission but they do assume basic numeracy and literacy.

-If you want to enrol in an undergraduate degree you must have a TER of 60 or over (some courses have higher entry requirements).
+If you want to enrol in an undergraduate degree you must have an ATAR score.

 Contact a member of the Indigenous academic support unit for information and assistance.